handa26/playstack/README.md

 ## Features

-- **Game Tracking**: Add games to five categories: Backlog, Playing, Wishlist, Completed, and Stopped Playing (in progress).
+- **Game Tracking**: Add games to five categories: Backlog, Playing, Wishlist, Completed, and Stopped Playing.
-- **Guest Mode with Local Storage**: Use the app without signing up, storing data in the browser’s localStorage (in progress).
+- **Guest Mode with Local Storage**: Use the app without signing up, storing data in the browser’s localStorage.
 - **Optional Authentication**: Sign up or sign in to save your data to a PostgreSQL database (planned feature).
 - **Game Discovery**: Browse trending games and view detailed game information using the RAWG API.
 - **Responsive Design**: A modern, gaming-inspired UI built with Tailwind CSS and Shadcn components, featuring dark mode support.